 When modifying your LLC’s information – like changing your registered agent or principal address to a member or a registered agent service – you will want to confirm the information that the Secretary of State already has on file.
 A name search will take care of this for you.

-Whatever your reasons for searching a business name, there’s only one way to go about it – using the Corporations Division Business Search.
+Whatever your reasons for searching for a business name, there’s only one way to go about it – using the Corporations Division Business Search.
 It allows you to enter a full or partial name and see all relevant matches.

 Just checking a name’s availability?
 No problem.
 Simply enter your exact desired name in the “Business Name” search bar and see if anything comes up.
 If the search returns a business already using your name, you’ll need to come up with a different, distinguishable one.
 But if it yields no results, that name is likely available for use on a name reservation or the Articles of Organization.
 The Business Search page says that it’s not intended to provide official name availability, but it will give you a good idea of whether or not your name is unique.